ethereumpos/docs/source/index.html.md

 # Authentication

-> Currently Ethereum POS does not require Authentication for amount under $5.00 USD.

 Ethereum POS uses API keys to allow access to the API.
 You can register a new Ethereum POS API key at our [developer portal](http://example.com/register).

 Ethereum POS expects for the API key to be included in all requests over $5.00 USD.
 API requests to the server in a header that looks like the following: